OpenSourceAP/CrossSection/README.md

 * For signals that use patent citations, BEA input-output tables, or Compustat customer data, you will need to point `master.do` to your R installation, by setting `RSCRIPT_PATH` to the path of `Rscript.exe`.

 * There is one placebo that is based on effective spreads from TAQ (BidAskTAQ).
 Hou and Lou (2016) find that this signal is insignificant in a multivariate regression, and consistent with this we find the long-short portfolio generates a t-stat of 0.4 in Hou and Lou's 1984-2012 sample.
-This suggests that Amihud and Mendelsohn's (1986) BidAskSpread doesn't work well post-publication.
-Anyway, you don't really need to produce this signal, but if you really want to, Chen and Velikov (2020) provide code [here](https://sites.google.com/site/chenandrewy/code), and WRDS has recently provided a way to download these spreads directly.
+This suggests that Amihud and Mendelsohn's (1986) BidAskSpread doesn't work well post-publication, which you can check if you like.
+Anyway, you don't really need to produce this signal, but if you really want to, Chen and Velikov (2020) provide code based on Holden and Jacobsen [here](https://sites.google.com/site/chenandrewy/code), and WRDS has recently provided a way to download these spreads directly.

 ### 2. Portfolios/Code/

 `master.R` runs everything.
-It calls all of the other .R scripts in the correct order.  `0*.R` provide the environment and setup, `1*.R` download and process CRSP data, `2*.R` runs the baseline predictor portfolios based on the original papers, `3*.R` runs alternative implementations of the predictors, `4*.R` runs the placebos, and `5*.R` runs daily portfolios.

-The whole thing takes roughly 24 hours, but the baseline predictor portfolios will be done in just an hour or so.
-Actually, they'll be done in about 30 minutes if you comment out the daily CRSP stuff in `10_DownloadCRSP.R` and `11_ProcessCRSP.R`.
+It:
+1. Takes as inputs signal data in csv form from `Signals/Data/Predictors/` and `Signals/Data/Placebos/`,
+2. Outputs portfolio data in csv form to `Portfolios/Data/Portfolios/`
+3. Outputs exhibits found in the paper to `Results/`

+It also uses `SignalDocumentation.xlsx` as a guide for how to run the portfolios.

+By default the code skips the daily portfolios (`skipdaily = T`), and takes about 8 hours, assuming you examine all 300 or so signals.
+However, the baseline portfolios (based on predictability in the original papers) will be done in just 30 minutes.
+You can keep an eye on how it's going by checking the csvs outputted to `Portfolios/Data/Portfolios`.
+Every 30 minutes or so the code should output another set of portfolios.
+Adding the daily portfolios (`skipdaily = F`) takes an additional 12ish hours.

 #### Minimal Setup

-All you need to do is set `pathProject` in `master.R` to the project root directory (where SignalDocumentation.xlsx is).
+All you need to do is set `pathProject` in `master.R` to the project root directory (where `SignalDocumentation.xlsx` is).
 Then `master.R` will create portfolios for Price, Size, and STreversal in `Portfolios/Data/Portfolios/`.

 #### Probable Setup

-You probably want more than Price, Size, and STreversal, and so you probably want to add some more signal data.
+You probably want more than Price, Size, and STreversal portfolios, and so you probably want to set up more signal data before you run `master.R`.

-The portfolios code reads in signal data in csv form from `Signals/Data/Predictors/` and `Signals/Data/Placebos/`, and implements portfolios following the AddInfo sheet in `SignalDocumentation.xlsx`.

 There are a couple ways to set up this signal data:

 * Run the code in `Signals/Code/` (see above)
 * Download `Firm Level Characteristics/Full Sets/PredictorsIndiv.zip` and `Firm Level Characteristics/Full Sets/PlacebosIndiv.zip` via the [data page](https://sites.google.com/site/chenandrewy/open-source-ap) and unzip to `Signals/Data/Predictors/` and `Signals/Data/Placebos/`
-* Download only some selected csvs via the [data page](https://sites.google.com/site/chenandrewy/open-source-ap) and place in `Signals/Data/Predictors/` (e.g. just download `BM.csv`).
+* Download only some selected csvs via the [data page](https://sites.google.com/site/chenandrewy/open-source-ap) and place in `Signals/Data/Predictors/` (e.g. just download `BM.csv`, `AssetGrowth.csv`, and `EarningsSurprise.csv` and put them in `Signals/Data/Predictors/`).

 ### 3. Shipping/Code/

-This code just zips up selected files, makes some quality checks, and copies files for uploading to Gdrive for sharing.
+This code zips up the data, makes some quality checks, and copies files for uploading to Gdrive.
 You shouldn't need to use this but we keep it with the rest of the code for replicability.

 ----